Re-evaluating Word Mover's Distance: WMD resembles BOW in High Dimensional Spaces

+In this section, we experimentally show that not only the performance of WMD but also the distance values of WMD themselves resemble those of L1/L1 BOW.

+\textbf{Travel Distance Distribution is Bimodal in High Dimensional Spaces.} We had assumed that the distribution of distances of matched word embeddings in WMD was a Gaussian-like unimodal distribution.
+However, against expectations, we found that the distribution was actually bimodal in high dimensional spaces.

-Figure \ref{fig: transport} shows the histograms.
-The x-axis represents the transport distances, and the y-axis represents the frequency.
-All of the histograms have acute peaks at $x = 0$.
-These peaks indicate that the source and target masses exactly match.
-Other pairs of matched masses are approximately $x \approx 1$, and are approximately equally distant.
-Therefore, using similar (but not exactly the same) words reduces the transportation cost only slightly, e.g., from $1.1$ to $1.0$.
-This indicates that non-overlap words are used just for tie-breaking because using more overlap words further decreases the transportation cost, e.g., from $1.0$ to $0.0$.
-In other words, \textbf{WMD in high-dimensional spaces is almost the same as BOW except for a tie-breaking}.
-Figure \ref{fig: illust_problem} illustrates this phenomenon.
-This is not what we imagined with the two-dimensional illustrations in Figure \ref{fig: illust}.
+The top panels in Figure \ref{fig: transport} show the histograms for matched words in nearest neighbor document pairs.
+The x-axis represents the distances of matched words, and the y-axis represents the frequency.
+All of the histograms have acute peaks at $x = 0$, where the source and target words exactly match.
+Other pairs of matched words are at $x \approx 1$ and are approximately equally distant.
+This occurs intuitively because most pairs of embeddings are almost orthogonal in high dimensional spaces.